sigp/lighthouse/book/src/http_network.md

 ## `network/enr`

-Requests the beacon node for it's listening `ENR` address.
+Requests the beacon node for its listening `ENR` address.

 ### HTTP Specification